Search

 Redmon’s YOLO versions 1-3 and Bochkovskiy’s YOLOv4 were published in peer-reviewed research papers that supported their performance and architecture use.

 The image below is taken from Bochkovskiy’s YOLOv4 research paper.
 In the paper, he compares the efficiency of YOLOv4 with YOLOv3 and other common object detection algorithms.
-The accuracy is measured in terms of FPS and Average Precision (AP).
-YOLO versions 1-3 were discussed in a similar way in Redmon’s papers.
+The accuracy is measured using FPS and Average Precision (AP).
+YOLO versions 1-3 were discussed similarly in Redmon’s papers.

 Yolov3 versus Yolov4 - Yolov5 is different